google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/add-breakpoints.markdown

 2. In the **Break when URL contains** field, type the string that the URL should contain when you want the XHR request to break and press **Enter**.

+![XMLHttpRequest breakpoint](imgs/image_5.png)

 To edit the field, double-click the breakpoint.

-3. To remove the breakpoint, right-click the breakpoint in the sidebar, then choose **Remove breakpoint**.
+To remove the breakpoint, right-click the breakpoint in the sidebar, then choose **Remove breakpoint**.

-![XMLHttpRequest breakpoint](imgs/image_5.png)

-*An XMLHttpRequest breakpoint*

 #### Break before specified `XMLHttpRequest` event